chipperdrew/talkEdu/README.rst

 #) TIME PERMITTING - Create a more personalized user page?
 #) TIME PERMITTING - Allow for social auth using django-allauth
 #) IN PRODUCTION - Log/count the spam caught by AKISMET, djangospam, honeypot
-#) IN PRODUCTION - Make sure Django-axes is IP specific
+#) IN PRODUCTION - Make sure Django-axes is IP specific				---------------DO THIS NOW----------------
 #) IN PRODUCTION - If reset db -- Change "Sites" in django admin
 #) IF COMPLAINTS - Save Akismet posts/comments that are being deemed spam
 #) IF COMPLAINTS - Don't auto-delete "mark-as-spam" comments
 #) IF COMPLAINTS - Smaller comment voting chart
 #) IF COMPLAINTS - Create a site map (clear: both)
 #) IF COMPLAINTS - Load total comment count via AJAX also, thus accurate after comment deletion
+#) IF COMPLAINTS - Make "sort-by" button and post delete AJAXed -- move "pages" logic into AJAX?
 #) IF POPULAR - Look into CACHING - https://docs.djangoproject.com/en/dev/topics/cache/
 #) IF POPULAR - Change the "show_replies" link to prevent from reloading all comments --- create new template and append to comment_display as child of post?
 #) DONE - Change database?